· Published on January 16th, 2021

 Several of the extreme closeups of the grasshoppers were shot across the border in Montana.
 Some of the insects were glued to the wheat to achieve these shots.
 How did the animal rights people let them get away with this?
 The answer, per the commentary, is that “they weren’t around.”
 So thanks,

 What’s the precedent?

-In the aforementioned American Cinematographer article, Almendros cites the 1937 rags to riches film The Good Earth as a direct inspiration for the locust effect.
+American Cinematographer article, Almendros cites the 1937 rags to riches film as a direct inspiration for the locust effect.
 In the final act of that film, a swarm of locusts threatens to destroy the village’s crops.
-While the techniques used on Days of Heaven are different, the lineage, both emotionally and visually, is clear.
+While the techniques used on The Good Earth Days of Heaven are different, the lineage, both emotionally and visually, is clear.